Shimeji mushroom health benefits summary

 There are no side effects of Shimeji mushrooms except rotting due to storage and cleaning errors.

 Shimeji mushroom health benefits help in managing diabetes, weight & cholesterol.
-Rich in calcium, potassium.
+Rich in calcium, and potassium.
 There are no side effects of this mushroom except handling and storage errors.

 Name: Shimeji Mushroom